 Funky Cocktails at the Blue Martini in Naples

 Naples isn't just about beaches and wildlife, it also boasts wild nightlife.
 We visited the Blue Martini on a Tuesday for half-priced cocktails and a funky cover band.
 Naples is mostly a city of visitors and transplants so when the band asked "who's visiting from out of town?" and my father shouted "they're from Ireland!", I wasn't surprised at all when two gents rocked up to introduce themselves: Oliver from Sligo, and Billy Belfast.
 Both had relocated to Florida's Gulf Coast many years ago.

 Florida Gulf Coast Road Trip Itinerary: From Naples to Sanibel Island

 Gopher Tortoises at Lovers Key State Park

-After a most excellent 3 days in Naples with family, we hopped in the car for the vacation portion of our trip.
-We were headed toward Tampa before our return flight to Dublin and aimed to see as much of Florida's Gulf Coast as possible during the 4 day road trip.
+After a most excellent 3 days in Naples with family, we hopped in the car for the vacation portion of our roap trip.
+We were headed from Naples to Tampa before our return flight to Dublin and aimed to see as many Gulf Coast travel destinations as possible during our trip.
 Our time in Florida was short but fortunately for us, Florida packs a lot into every square mile between Naples and Tampa.
 We pulled into Lovers Key State Park not far from Fort Myers.
 The park was eerily quiet.
 We took a short, tentative walk in the midday heat along one of the marked trails.